Yaolab-fantastic/GREMI/README.md

 # Usage

-You can get the result by running python model-test.py.
+You can get the result by running model-test.py.

 # Disclaimer